I constantly talk about the value of a business blog, whether I’m meeting people at a networking event or discussing a project with a client.

 When I worked in radio, the CEO of a major radio company based here in New Jersey would publish a monthly blog article.
 Without fail, he was quoted each month in articles in radio industry trade publications.
 Very often, these publications would summarize and link to his articles in their email newsletters.

 I’ve had clients who were invited to speak at an event and contribute articles to a newspaper.
-Another was contacted by a journalist to share their expertise on a topic that they discussed in a blog article.
+Another was contacted by a journalist to share their expertise on a topic they discussed in a blog article.

 These opportunities enable you to raise your profile as a professional and increase awareness of your brand.
 They also open doors to new audiences and new business leads.